chronograph-pe/dependency-track-gh-action/README.md

 - All checked dependencies: Every dependency that was scanned in the repo.

 If the `block_build:` flag in `dependency-check-config.yml` is set to True, any license violations will return `exit(`)` and block the build from proceeding.
 Otherwise, this action will run and return informational results.

+There are occasions when a depedency will not contain it's license information in depedency repositories.
+In these cases you should look them up and manually add the depedency and license to `licenses.json`.
+Potential future feature will be looking these up via other sources.